 Are Your Injuries a Result of Chronic Stress?

-The one thing that so often prevents an athlete from reaching their next level of performance is an injury.
-Yet, many athletes are constantly injured season after season.
+The one thing that so often prevents so many people from enjoying activities is an injury.
+Yet, many people are constantly injured.
 Many more seem to be nursing that bum knee or weak ankle.
 Healing an injury 100% involves a lot more than exercise rehab and anti-inflammatory drugs.
 Making sure all injuries stay at bay is a stress level and nutrition matter.

 You do not just wake up one day with a sore knee or neck, and you do not “catch” ITB syndrome or pull a hamstring one day while running because you just overdid it on that particular day.
 Chronic stress, for the most part, leads to these injuries.

 Whether from overtraining, lack of sleep, ingestion of too much caffeine or refined sugar, or an emotionally unstable job or relationship, leads to hormonal imbalances.
 The hormone cortisol increases as a result.
 This decreases tissue insulin sensitivity – a phenomenon termed “insulin resistance.”
 It is very important because it leads to decreased absorption of glucose into the body’s cells.
 When glucose doesn’t enter the cells, not only is energy production impaired, but joints ultimately cannot be repaired.

 Usually far before an injury is evident, there are many little nagging symptoms present – maybe a stiff neck, a sore shoulder while swimming, a twitching muscle while running, or a spasm in a glutes muscle on the bike.
 Most importantly, because the cells are starving for sugar that is sitting right outside the doorway in the bloodstream waiting to be let in, you CRAVE SUGAR.
 You may crave it throughout most of day, and especially right after a workout or after a meal.
 You may be irritable and moody from the roller coaster blood sugar levels.